jgoldsmith27/vector-store-chatbot/backend/setup/README.md

 To create a new assistant with access to a vector store of Box files, follow this guide.

+### Note

+Experimenting with new setup with `new_setup.py`
+This setup method is necessary for creating an assitant that updates its vector store files.

+Main Changes:

+- The last modified date of every Box file is retrieved
+- File Objects are created after the files are retrieved from Box.
+The create method (not the beta one for creating vector store files) is used to capture the file id for every file.
+- The names, ids, and last modified dates of the file are put in a dictionary.
+This is important and needs to be referenced later for updating and adding new Box files to the store
+- Dictionary is written to `file_setup_info.json` so it can be easily accessed
+- File batch upload and poll method takes in a list of the file ids rather than the file names and byte streams, as the files have already been created (which the method was doing internally when given the names and streams)

+The non-beta File Object create method must be called instead of the beta Vector Store File create method because the latter doesn't accept the tuples of names and byte streams as a parameter, as defined by the FileTypes Union (check [the SDK](https://github.com/openai/openai-python/blob/main/src/openai/_types.py#L49) for more info)

 ### For Reference:

 - **create_store_and_assistant.py**: Logs the created assistant and vector store ID to the console.